EcoG-io/iso15118/README.md

    sudo apt update && sudo apt install -y default-jre
    ```

-   The JRE engine is only a requirement if using the Java-based
+   The JRE engine is only a requirement in Josev Community if using the Java-based
    EXI codec (EXIficient)[^4].
 Josev Professional uses our own Rust-based EXI codec.

    For convenience, the Makefile, present in the project, helps you to start up SECC.
 Thus, in the terminal run: